-2.3 Air Quality Significant Less Than Significant Impact With Less Than Significant No Chec cklist Items: Would the project Impact Mitigation Impact Impact a.
+2.3 Air Quality

+Checkl list Items: Would the project Significant Impact Significant Impact With Mitigation Less Than Significant Impact No Impact а.
 Conflict with or obstruct implementation of the applicable air quality plan? b.
-Violate any air quality standard or contribute substantially to an existing or projected air quality violation?
-C. Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is classified as non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions that exceed quantitative thresholds for ozone precursors)? • d.
+Violate any air quality standard or contribute substantially to an existing or projected air quality violation? • C. Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is classified as non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions that exceed quantitative thresholds for ozone precursors)? d.
 Expose sensitive receptors to substantial pollutant concentrations? e.
 Create objectionable odors affecting a substantial number of people?